Understanding Nondischargeable Debts in Bankruptcy

 Criminal Penalties and Bankruptcy

-So, in this case, a case where a defendant is convicted of fraud, such as G-Herbo, those debts would not be eliminated or discharged in bankruptcy.
+In this case, a defendant convicted of fraud, such as G Herbo, would find that those specific restitution and criminal fine debts would not be eliminated or discharged in bankruptcy.

 What Other Debts Are Nondischargeable in Bankruptcy?